Spencerx/datapackager/README.md

    The build process may take some time.
 Once it has completed, there will be a file called `datapackage_X.Y.Z-I_amd64.deb` in the `ckan-packaging` directory.

-5. Update this README file.
-The commands to download and install the package in install instructions above need to be updated with the new package name.

 Once you've followed the above process once, you can re-use the same virtual machine to rebuild the package (using the latest code from each git repo).